-SERC is a nonprofit agency primarily funded by the Connecticut State Department of Education.
+SERC is a quasi-public agency primarily funded by the Connecticut State Department of Education.
 SERC provides professional development and information dissemination in the latest research and best practices to educators, service providers, and families throughout the state, as well as job-embedded technical assistance and training within schools, programs, and districts.

 SERC, formerly known as the Special Education Resource Center, became the State Education Resource Center according to a change in state statutes.
 The agency continues to maintain the Special Education Resource Center in addition to its broader responsibilities, including early childhood education and school improvement.